eleweek/WatchPeopleCode/README.md

 Then try `foreman run python app.py run`

 To create database with proper tables, you can import `db` from app.py and run `db.create_all()`.
-Then set `alembic_version` in your db to the last revision, so you can use migrations in the future.
+Then run `foreman run python app.py db heads` to see the last revision number and run `foreman run python app.py db stamp <last revision number>` to stamp your database, so you can use migrations in the future.